 \section{Related Work}

 {\bf Improving transformers:} Several methods have been introduced to improve the transformer architecture.
-The first line of research addresses the computational challenge of modeling long input sequences, that arises due to the self-attention operation (e.g., \cite{child2019generating,Kitaev2020Reformer,Beltagy2020Longformer}).
-These methods can be combined with our architecture to better represent long sequences.
-The second line of research focuses on explaining multi-head attention (e.g., \cite{raganato2018analysis,Brunner2020On}).
-They show that increasing the number of transformer heads can lead to redundant representations \cite{voita2019bottom,michel2019sixteen} and using fixed attention heads with predefined patterns \cite{raganato2020fixed} or synthetic attention matrices \cite{tay2020synthesizer} improves performance.
-These results support our design choice of using single-head attention.
-The third line of research focuses on improving transformers by learning better representations (e.g., \cite{wu2018pay,Wu2020Lite,so2019evolved}).
-These works aim to improve the expressiveness of transformers using different transformations (e.g., convolutions \cite{wu2018pay, gehring2017convolutional} and gated linear units \cite{dauphin2017language}) or multi-branch feature extractors (e.g., \cite{so2019evolved,Wu2020Lite}).
+The first line of research addresses the challenge of computing self attention on long input sequences \citep{child2019generating,Kitaev2020Reformer,Beltagy2020Longformer}.
+These methods can be combined with our architecture.
+The second line of research focuses on explaining multi-head attention \citep{raganato2018analysis,Brunner2020On}.
+They show that increasing the number of transformer heads can lead to redundant representations \citep{voita2019bottom,michel2019sixteen} and using fixed attention heads with predefined patterns \citep{raganato2020fixed} or synthetic attention matrices \citep{tay2020synthesizer} improves performance.
+The third line of research focuses on improving transformers by learning better representations \citep{wu2018pay,Wu2020Lite,so2019evolved}.
+These works aim to improve the expressiveness of transformers using different transformations -- for example, using convolutions \citep{wu2018pay, gehring2017convolutional}, gated linear units \citep{dauphin2017language}, or multi-branch feature extractors \citep{so2019evolved,Wu2020Lite}.
 Our work falls into this category.
-Unlike previous work, we show that it is possible to efficiently allocate parameters both at the block-level using \dextra~and across blocks using block-wise scaling.
-Our results show that \arch~delivers similar or better performance, with significantly fewer parameters.
+Unlike previous works, we show that it is possible to efficiently allocate parameters both at the block-level using the \dextra~and across blocks using block-wise scaling.